supritha-rajashekar/Supritha_s67_Attendance_management_project/README.md

 - Used arrays of `Student` and `Course` objects in `Main.java`.
 - Displayed the list of students and courses in the console.

+## Part 3 – Constructors and Auto-generated IDs

+In this part, we:

+- Added static ID counters for `Student` and `Course`.
+- Implemented constructors:
+  - `Student(String name)` – automatically assigns a unique `studentId`.
+  - `Course(String courseName)` – automatically assigns a unique `courseId` starting from 101.
+- Updated `Main.java` to create multiple `Student` and `Course` objects and print their details to verify auto-ID generation.

 ## Folder Structure

 Attendance/